trevordjones/cheatsheets/content/post/active-record-queries.md

 Model.where('attribute > ?', 'value')
 # returns all records where the attribute is greater than the given value

+Model.where(attribute: 'value', other_attribute: 'other_value')
+# returns all records where the attribute is equal to value and other_attribute is equal to other_value

 Model.where('attribute LIKE ?', '%value%')
 # returns all records where the attribute is similar to the value.
 The % sign on each side means anything can be before or after - very general search